RefresherTowel/docs/pulse/usage.md

 ### 5. Multiple listeners and ordering

 Signals can have many listeners.
-By default, they run in the order they were added.
-You can treat this as "good enough" in the beginner layer.
+They run in **descending priority** order (higher runs earlier), and the default priority is `0`.

 If you start thinking "this one should run before that one", that's your cue to head into the Intermediate section where priorities and cancellation live.
+In general, do not rely on tie ordering when multiple listeners share the same priority - set explicit priorities when ordering matters.

 ---